CollectionBuilder/collectionbuilder.github.io/CODE_OF_CONDUCT.md

 ## Unacceptable Behavior

-The following behaviors are considered harassment and are unacceptable within our community:
+The following behaviors are unacceptable within our community:

-- Violence, threats of violence or violent language directed against another person
+- Violence, threats of violence, or violent language directed against another person
-- Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language
+- Sexist, racist, homophobic, transphobic, ableist, or otherwise discriminatory jokes and language
 - Trolling, insulting/derogatory comments, and personal or political attacks
 - The use of sexualized language or imagery and unwelcome sexual attention or advances
-- Posting or displaying sexually explicit or violent material.
+- Posting or displaying sexually explicit or violent material
 - Publishing or threatening to publish others' private information, such as a physical or electronic address, without explicit permission (“doxing”)
 - Public or private harassment
 - Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities

-Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+Community organizers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

 ## Consequences for Unacceptable Behavior